Savory/docs/src/migration/from-v1-to-v2.md

 # Migrate from V1 to V2

-In v1, we were using hono internally.
+In v1, we were using Oak internally.
 V2 switched to Hono for improved performances (cf [our benchmark](https://quickchart.io/chart/render/sf-adcfeec7-78bc-43c6-9019-09c18ae3bd48)).

 There is only one breaking change, related to the HTTPContext structure